nguyenhoatien/com.nguyenhoatien.work/project_hub_for_sheets/privacy_policy.md

 - Adding headers and formatting to these sheets.
 - Creating a custom menu to launch these functions.

-All data remains in your Google Sheet, under your control, and is subject to Google's Privacy Policy.
+All data remains in your Google Sheets™, under your control, and is subject to Google's Privacy Policy.
 We do not have access to see, copy, or store any of your content.

 ### 3. Use of Google User Data